dvsa/mot-automated-testsuite/README.md

 Using Cucumber-JVM and Selenium to test the DVSA MOT application through the web browser UI, with test fixtures written using Java (JDK 8 Lambda-format step definitions).

-These tests are written as Gerkin features, in the *src/test/resources/features* directory.
+These tests are written as Gherkin features, in the *src/test/resources/features* directory.

 Test data is loaded from the environment under test, using queries in the *src/test/resources/queries* directory.